WillTDA/Dropgate/server/README.md

 ## 🗄️ Storage and Lifecycle

 - Uploaded files live in `server/uploads`.
-- Files can be configured to expire automatically.
+- Files can be set to expire after a certain period or after a certain number of downloads.
-- Files are be removed after the first successful download.
 - Incomplete uploads are cleaned up on an interval.